+The provisions of the Article are intended to be interpreted and applied in a manner consistent with 5 U.S.C.
+Chapter 43 and 5 C.F.R.
+Part 430.
 The provisions of the Article apply to all bargaining unit employees who have appointments over 120 calendar days.

-- A. Performance appraisals will be made in a fair and objective manner, measure actual work performance in relation to the performance requirements of the positions to which employees are assigned, and be based on a reasonable and representative sample of the employee's work. - B. In the application of standards to individual employees, the Office will consider mitigating factors such as the availability of resources, lack of training, collateral duties (e.g., special assignments that may impact the regular job duties) and/or frequent authorized interruptions of normal work duties. - C. The process of monitoring performance is ongoing.
-Therefore, the Office will counsel employees in relation to their overall performance rating on an as needed basis.
+- A. Performance appraisals will be made in a fair and objective manner, measure actual work performance in relation to the performance requirements of the positions to which employees are assigned, and be based on a reasonable and representative sample of the employee's work- - B. In the application of standards to individual employees, the Office will consider mitigating factors such as the availability of resources, lack of training, collateral duties (e.g., special assignments that may impact the regular job duties) and/or frequent authorized interruptions of normal work duties. - The process of monitoring performance is ongoing.
+Therefore, the Office will counsel employees in relation to their overall performance on an as needed basis.
 Such counseling will normally take place when a supervisor notices a decrease in performance or increase in errors, and include advice or recommendations for improvement.
 Particular emphasis will be given to those cases where an employee's overall performance has fallen below Fully Successful.
-Upon request, employees may receive a copy of any errors identified in their work and may dispute those errors in discussion with their supervisor within a reasonable time, generally a ten work-day period, following receipt of the documentation by the employee.
+Upon request, employees may receive a copy of any errors identified in their work and may rebut those errors in accordance with Section 15 of this article. - C. The employee should initial any document he or she receives in accordance with this section, acknowledging only that the supervisor has shown such documentation to the employee.
+Where the employee refuses to initial, the supervisor will so note that on the documentation.
+A copy of any such documentation will be provided to the employee at the time the document is initialed.

-SECTION 3 Definitions:
+SECTION 3: Definitions